MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

 1. Navigate to [https://appcenter.ms](https://appcenter.ms) and login with your account information.

-2. On the bottom left corner, click your username and select **Account Settings**.
+2. On the top right corner, click your user icon and select **Account Settings**.

 3. In the middle panel, select **Email notifications** from the menu list.